 I am no doctor.
 I am far from it.
 What I am, is extremely aware of what I ingest, touch and inhale.
 I am very aware of natural supplements that have been rumored to cure all kinds of diseases that directly affect the immune system.

 Here is what I did.

 Over the past four years I have changed my diet significantly.
 I've eliminated all soy derivatives from my diet.
 I am taking probiotics regularly.
 I started taking refrigerated Barlean's Flaxseed oil in my smoothies almost daily.
 I have also been gluten-free since May of this year after a failed gluten challenge (its when you basically torture yourself by eating large amounts of gluten so that your cilia in the lining of your intestine are damaged enough to show up in the biopsy).
-I also have been taking Solgar Ester C in huge amounts (2,000-6,000 mg depending on the season to stifle severe environmental allergy symptoms).
+I also have been taking Solgar Ester C in huge amounts (2,000-6,000 mg/per day depending on the season to stifle severe environmental allergy symptoms).
 If you decide to try this, only take 1,000 of Ester at a time WITH meals otherwise it can upset your stomach.

 I've been eating as healthy as possible: kale, greens and spring mix organic salads with homemade dressings.
 I try to eat only grass-fed dairy, because if I give in for some half and half at Starbucks I suffer the tummy issues.
 I only eat grass-fed beef and organic chicken.
 I try to stick with grass-fed dairy as much as I can find; yogurt, cheese and milk.
 As for eggs, only flaxseed fed organic eggs for me, to avoid the soy feed.

 I don't know the answer...BUT I am posting this so that you see the light at the end of the tunnel.
 I plan on continuing what I'm doing health-wise and hopefully the numbers will continue to drop...and drop....and in two to four years, I might be able to show you a miracle or two.